-In my latest post, I explained the importance of highlights and shadows, and the main rules you need to know about it.
-But this post is going to be about highlights, shadows and cast shadows in drawings, with a lot of different examples about cast-shadows.
-I am going to explain the geometry behind the process if you want to give a sense of realistic volume and depth to your drawings.
+In my latest post, I explained the importance of highlights and shadows and the main rules you need to know.
+But this post will be about highlights, shadows, and cast shadows in drawings, with many examples of cast shadows.
+I will explain the geometry behind the process if you want to give a sense of realistic volume and depth to your drawings.

-Do not forget to download the PDF where you can try these examples by yourself!
-It took me some time to finish this post I am not gonna lie!
-I really wanted to make it clear and easy to understand.
-But here it is finally!
+Remember to download the PDF where you can try these examples by yourself!
+It took me some time to finish this post; I am not gonna lie!
+I wanted to make it clear and easy to understand.
+But here it is, finally!

-Look a this ball, this is actually how it looks when a light hits it.
-There are three simple area of a form that you need to know.
+Look at this ball; this is how it looks when light hits it.
+There are three simple areas of a form that you need to know.

-– Light side : The Highlight is the very lightest part.
-It’s where the light directly hits the object so is the best indicator when you look at your subject to determine where and at what angle the light is coming from.
+– Light side: The Highlight is the very lightest part.
+It’s where the light directly hits the object, so it is the best indicator when you look at your subject to determine where and at what angle the light is coming from.
 I usually make this part very white.

-– Shadow side : It is the dark side on an object not facing the light that reveals the form and mass of the shape.
+– Shadow side: The dark side of an object not facing the light reveals the shape’s form and mass.